a3kov/pyramid_sqlalchemy_sessions/docs/features.rst

 1. User ID is stored in a dedicated session table column.
 This brings some important advantages:

-   * you can query sessions by user

-     Need to invalidate all sessions of a user ?
-No problem.
-Need to show the user all his "login sessions" so that he could log out suspicious ones ?
-Sure.
+   * you can query sessions by user.
+For example, you can invalidate all sessions of a user, or show the user his "login sessions".

-   * you can eager-load additional data the current :term:`view` may require
+   * you can eager-load additional data the current :term:`view` may require.

-     Just configure some eager-loading relationships on your model and some of your views will run only a single query per request.
+     Just configure some eager-loading relationships on your model and some of your views will only run a single query per request.

 2. The library provides :class:`.UserSessionAuthenticationPolicy` that uses the explicit API of this feature.

-Some people may argue that mixing authentication and sessions is not a good idea.
-But when you think about logging in - what is a login ?
-A session.
-Login session maps naturally to :term:`session`, it has similar properties and lifetime, and may enforce similar security policies.
-The library author thinks that having it together is the right, more DRY approach.

 .. note::
   The library will not register :class:`.UserSessionAuthenticationPolicy`